Variation Spaces for Multi-Output Neural Networks: Insights on Multi-Task Learning and Network Compression: Related Work

 \subsection{Low-Rank Features}

 It has been observed that DNNs are biased toward learning low-rank features.
-Theoretical evidence for this phenomenon has been developed by~\citet{du2018algorithmic,ji2018gradient,radhakrishnan2020alignment,le2022training,mousavi-hosseini2023neural} and empirical evidence has been developed by~\citet{nar2019crossentropy,waleffe2020principal, feng2022rank, huh2023low}.
-In particular, we highlight that \citet{waleffe2020principal} observed that the effective dimensions of post-activation feature embeddings are often much smaller than the actual layer width.
-The authors utilize this insight to reduce the number of parameters using principal component analysis during training.
-In contrast, our theory and experiments indicate that narrower networks can be found without complicated procedures during training and instead by applying the convex multi-task lasso as we showed in \cref{thm:widthbound}.
+Theoretical evidence for this phenomenon has been developed by~\citet{du2018algorithmic,ji2018gradient,radhakrishnan2020alignment,le2022training,mousavi-hosseini2023neural}.
+This has also been observed empirically in~\citet{nar2019crossentropy,waleffe2020principal, feng2022rank, huh2023low, kwon2024efficient, yaras2024compressible}.
+We highlight that some works such as \citet{waleffe2020principal, kwon2024efficient} use this insight to develop specialized algorithms that compress models during training.
+In contrast, our theory and experiments indicate that narrower networks can be found regardless of the training procedure by solving a simple convex multi-task lasso.
+Moreover, \cref{thm:widthbound} guarantees that the compressed network has the same sum of squared weights and minimizes the same objective as the original network.